textbook/textbook.github.io/content/development/js-tdd-e2e.md

 - `cy.visit("/");` - visit the root path, based on the base URL we already set.
 This should take us to the home page of our site;
 - `cy.findByLabelText("Left").select("rock");` - find a control with the label "Left" and select the "rock" option;
 - `cy.findByLabelText("Right").select("scissors");` - find a control with the label "Right" and select the "scissors" option;
-- `cy.findByText("Throw").click(); ` - find a button that says "Throw" and click it; and
+- `cy.findByText("Throw").click();` - find a button that says "Throw" and click it; and
-- `cy.findByTestId("outcome").should("contain.text", "Left wins!"); ` - check that the outcome being being displayed contains the expected text `Left wins!`.
+- `cy.findByTestId("outcome").should("contain.text", "Left wins!");` - check that the outcome being being displayed contains the expected text `Left wins!`, using a Chai DOM assertion [exposed by Cypress][cypress assertions].

-**Note** that we look for the outcome in an element with the appropriate _test ID_; using stable attribute selectors is another [Cypress best practice][cypress selectors] and Testing Library gives us functions to easily access such elements, assuming the attribute is named `data-testid`.
+**Note** that we look for the outcome in an element with the appropriate _test ID_; using stable attribute selectors is another [Cypress best practice][cypress selectors] and Testing Library gives us functions to easily access such elements, assuming the attribute is named `data-testid` (although this is configurable).
 In this case, we'd expect an element like:

 ```html
 <div data-testid="outcome">Hello, world!</div>